 I'm currently developing a universal app for Windows Phone 8.1 and Windows store.
 This time around, I decided to do it right and use an MVVM framework.
 There are plently good ones to choose from, such as: SimpleMVVMToolkit MVVMLightToolkit MVVMCross I had started using MVVMLight some time ago on this project, so it made sense to look into it more seriously and make use of the right patterns instead of doing "Windows Forms" on Windows Phone.
-The benefits for using an MVVM/MVC framework are countless and there have been a lot of blog posts written on the subjec. …[read more]
+The benefits for using an MVVM/MVC framework are countless and there have been a lot of blog posts written on …[read more]

 Showing all posts tagged: 'Windows 8.1'